Last updated on February 12, 2026

 This list only covers cards that proliferate, which excludes payoffs that mention proliferate but don’t actually do it themselves.
 For example, Tekuthal, Inquiry Dominus mentions proliferate, but isn’t a “proliferate card” for the purposes of this list.
 I’m also leaving off Alchemy cards like Contagion Dispenser and the Unfinity sticker card Carnival Elephant Meteor because it’s just nonsense.

 The best proliferation effects are cheap, repeatable, or a combination of both.
 The resulting effect of any given proliferate ability varies wildly depending on the gamestate, but they’re a critical part of any counter-heavy deck.
+Finally, I'll be focusing my attention on Commander, with some exceptions.

+#48.
 Cankerbloom

 Cankerbloom is an altogether well-rounded card with good stats for its cost and a flexible set of abilities.
 It’ll hit an artifact or enchantment more often than not, but cashing it in for a one-time proliferation is a great alternative option.

+#47.
 Drown in Ichor

 Every deck should be running some amount of single-target removal.
-Drown in Ichor isn’t the next Doom Blade, but it kills a large chunk of creatures you care about and spots you some extra proliferate action.
+Drown in Ichor isn’t quite Doom Blade, but it kills a large chunk of creatures you care about and spots you some extra proliferate action.
 Careful where you point this; if the target dies or gets sacrificed in response, you don’t get to proliferate!

+#45.
 Inexorable Tide

+#44.
 Park Heights Maverick

 Park Heights Maverick has a mesh of different abilities to help it push through in combat and proliferate when it hits.
 It’s hard to tell what deck is looking for this combination of abilities, but it pays off if you can keep connecting with it.

+#43.
 Filigree Vector

 Filigree Vector asks that you build a very specific kind of deck, one with expendable artifacts that also cares about +1/+1 counters or charge counters.
-Pumping up your board on ETB is a nice starting point, but there aren’t many homes for this outside the Growing Threat pre-con it came in.
+Pumping up your board on ETB is a nice starting point, but there aren’t many homes for this outside the Growing Threat precon it came in.

+#41.
 Unnatural Restoration

 Unnatural Restoration is Regrowth-lite with our mechanic of the day tacked on.
 That’s enough to make it a playable recursion piece for decks that care about counters of any kind.

-Tezzeret's Gambit
+#40.
+Tezzeret’s Gambit

 Tezzeret's Gambit?
 No, Remy LeBeau’s Gambit.
 Little X-Men joke for you there.

 Divination with proliferation.
-That’s usually worth the extra mana or life payment, though a pure card-draw spell isn’t that exciting these days.
+That’s usually worth the extra mana or life payment, though a pure card draw spell isn’t that exciting these days.
 I’m a little peeved that the Phyrexian mana theoretically lets you play this in decks without blue mana, but the color identity rules for Commander exclude it from non-blue decks.

+#39.
 Brokers Confluence

 The Brokers from Streets of New Capenna were largely built with their shield counter mechanic in mind, so it makes sense to see proliferate on Brokers Confluence.
 The three modes are a bit disparate for my taste, but it’s probably worth it if you can snag the Stifle mode and make the other modes matter at the same time.

+#38.
 Throne of Geth

 I’d say Throne of Geth is a proliferate effect specifically for artifact decks, but even decks without a central artifact focus can still generate Treasure, Food, and other trinkets to feed it.
 It can always sacrifice itself as a one-shot proliferate effect too.

+#37.
 Contagion Clasp

 Contagion Clasp is the little brother of a card that makes it much higher on the list.
 As the lesser of the two, it still does a fine job.
 Repeatable proliferation is at a premium, even if Clasp isn’t the most efficient way to do so.

+#36.
 Glistening Sphere

 Infect decks love Glistening Sphere, but you don’t need poison to make good use of it.
 If proliferating is something your deck wants to do, consider it a slow mana rock that gives you a one-time burst of counters.

+#34.
 Contaminant Grafter

 Contaminant Grafter is an excellent poison payoff.
 Bloated Contaminator trumps this card in terms of mana efficiency (spoilers), but Grafter provides card draw and ramp, something poison-based decks are severely lacking.

-#19.
+#33.
 Contentious Plan + Experimental Augury

+#32.
 Ezuri, Stalker of Spheres

 Ezuri, Stalker of Spheres showcases my favorite type of card design: payoff and enabler all in one.
 You can run this out as a 4-drop, follow up with a proliferate effect or two, and draw some cards.
-Or you can cast it for seven mana and get two proliferates and two cards right away.
+Or you can cast it for 7 mana and get two proliferates and two cards right away.
 Just don’t get Ezuri killed out from underneath its ETB so you don’t miss out on the card draw.

+#29.
 Roalesk, Apex Hybrid

-Roalesk, Apex Hybrid buries the lead, hiding its double-proliferate effect behind a death trigger.
+Roalesk, Apex Hybrid buries the lede, hiding its double-proliferate effect behind a death trigger.
 It sets itself up nicely though, adding some counters to another creature while being a big enough threat on its own that your opponents are incentivized to kill it.

+#28.
 Ichormoon Gauntlet

 Ichormoon Gauntlet is a wild card.
 It adds extra loyalty abilities to your planeswalkers, one of which lets them proliferate once per turn.
 There’s some obvious self-synergy there, but you also get an extra counter on something when you cast a non-creature spell.
-It’s not quite a full proliferation effect, but that would be just absurd.
+That’s not quite a full proliferation effect, but that would be just absurd.

+#26.
 Bloated Contaminator

 With bloated stats and all-upside text, Bloated Contaminator is a beating for infect/toxic decks.
-Each hit that connects is worth two poison on a single player plus proliferation on anything else that matters.
+Each hit that connects is worth 2 poison on a single player plus proliferation on anything else that matters.
 It’s one of the best early-game plays for poison-themed decks.

+#24.
 Contagion Engine

 Here’s Contagion Clasp’s older, cooler, out-of-town brother.
 Contagion Engine bullies one opponent on ETB then sticks around to double-proliferate on activation.
 It’s usually enough to bury one player’s board while bumping up your counters, spreading poison, etc.

-Norn's Choirmaster
+#22.
+Norn’s Choirmaster

-Hmm….
-I wonder what a choir full of tooth monsters sounds like.
+Hmm… I wonder what a choir full of tooth monsters sounds like.
 Perhaps Norn's Choirmaster can answer that for us.
 The card is a symphony of beautifully orchestrated abilities, stats, and combat keywords.
 It absolutely sings with partner commanders of any kind.

+#18.
 Thrummingbird

 An uncontested Thrummingbird is a scary turn-2 play.
 It comes down early with evasion to start pecking in.
 The damage starts off as inconsequential, but Thrummingbird usually picks up a +1/+1 counter in these decks, scaling its own damage as it churns out counters for your other permanents.

+#17.
 Grateful Apparition

-Karn's Bastion
+#15.
+Karn’s Bastion

 Karn's Bastion is usually easy to slot into the mana base of decks with counter themes, even though it doesn’t actually get activated often.
-Even so, it’s usually free to play and gives you mana base some added utility, just make sure it doesn’t interfere with your color commitments too much.
+Even so, it’s usually free to play and gives you mana base some added utility; just make sure it doesn’t interfere with your color commitments too much.

+#13.
 Brimaz, Blight of Oreskos

-Vraska, Betrayal's Sting
+#11.
+Vraska, Betrayal’s Sting

 Proliferate as a loyalty ability is already an engine in and of itself, and Vraska, Betrayal's Sting offers much more than that.
 Vraska can petrify a creature with its -2 or tick up its own loyalty while drawing a card with the 0 ability.
 That helps work towards a potential game-winning -9.
 Even outside dedicated poison decks, that ultimate sets an opponent up for death with any proliferate follow-up.

+#10.
 Planewide Celebration

 Versatility is king, although I’ve seen the proliferate mode on Planewide Celebration used more often than any other.
 In fact, it’s quite common for this card to be cast as a quadruple proliferate effect, setting up a planeswalker ultimate out of nowhere or becoming an Overrun in +1/+1 counter decks.

+#8.
 Staff of Compleation

-I repeat: versatility is king.
+I repeat: Versatility is king.
 That said, Staff of Compleation has a real price associated with its modes.
 The primary mode of tapping for mana is significantly worse than your average mana rock, but it provides proliferation on a literal stick when you need it.
 This card doesn’t go in every deck; the key is to make good use of proliferate before the life payments catch up to you.

+#7.
 Flux Channeler

+#6.
 Sword of Truth and Justice

 Every Sword of X&Y is playable by virtue of the protection it offers, even if the bonus effects aren’t amazing.
 Sword of Truth and Justice just so happens to have excellent bouses, including a +1/+1 counter and a proliferate on every hit.
 That means two +1/+1 counters at the minimum, and usually much more than that.

+#4.
 Yawgmoth, Thran Physician

+#3.
 Evolution Sage

 Yawgmoth, Thran Physician is certainly a more powerful card than Evolution Sage, but Sage is the better proliferator, specifically.
 Imagine all the games where you land-ramp out of control, then picture that in a counter-based deck where you get to proliferate on every landfall trigger.
 Evo Sage has the power to turn a basic land into a powerhouse play, which is saying a lot.